Scrivener07/FO4_Scopes/README.md

 Check out the [video playlist](https://www.youtube.com/playlist?list=PLdEgiq4kaju3CYBlhULuza2JnbikUS18Q) for work in progress footage.

 ### Features
 * Framework allows all new scope and optic crosshairs for weapons.
 * Easily create custom content.
 No data plugins, no scripts!
-* Optional advanced API for overlays to interact with Papyrus scripting.
+* Optional advanced API for scopes to interact with Papyrus scripting.
 * "it just works" 😉

 ### Requirements